 Chemoprevention is also being studied in other cancers such as head and neck, lung, and skin cancer.
 Only large clinical trials conducted for many years can demonstrate whether a compound will reduce the risk of cancer.
 Once a given chemopreventive agent is shown to be effective, patients and their care providers will need to have an individualized discussion of the risks and benefits.

 Aug 11, 2010 - Finasteride prescriptions in the Veterans Health Administration increased between 2000 and 2005, but the increase probably was not due to doctors prescribing it for prostate cancer chemoprevention, according to research published online Aug.
-10 in Cancer Epidemiology, Biomarkers & Prevention.
+10 in Canc

 Aug 11, 2010